PierreQuentel/bihan/README.md

   `return dialog.redirection(url)`.

 - `dialog.template(filename, **kw)` : if the templating engine [patrom]
   (https://github.com/PierreQuentel/patrom) is installed, renders the template file at the location __templates/filename__ with the key/values in `kw`.

 Development server
 ==================
-The built-in development server checks the changes made to all the modules used by the application and located in the application directory, including the main module.
+The built-in development server periodically checks the changes made to all the modules used by the application (registered or not) and located in the application directory, including the main module.
 If the source code of one of these modules is changed, the application is restarted.

 If an exception happens when reloading the registered modules, the server doesn't crash, but the exception is stored and will be shown as the result of